-To withdraw from a course, students must submit the facsimile Add/Drop Form (downloadable from the School of Education's Current Students website http://www.students.education.jhu.edu/forms/) in person, by fax at 410-516-9817, or by mail to:

-Office of the Registrar Johns Hopkins University School of Education 6740 Alexander Bell Drive, Suite 110 Columbia, MD 21046-2100 Students may not withdraw from courses online using the Self-Service website.
+To withdraw from a course, students must submit the facsimile Add/Drop Form (downloadable at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) in person, by fax at 410-516-9817, or by mail to the Office of the Registrar, Johns Hopkins University, School of Education, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
+Students may not withdraw from courses online using the SIS Self-Service website.
 Notice to the instructor of intent to withdraw is not sufficient, nor are telephone withdrawals accepted.
-The Withdrawal/ Audit Calendar lists the last date each semester to withdraw without academic penalty (without receiving the grade of F).
+The Withdrawal/Audit Calendar lists the last date each semester to withdraw without academic penalty (without receiving the grade of F).
 Students should contact the Office of the Registrar at 410-516-9816 to confirm the last date to withdraw without academic penalty or to change to auditor status for other alternate format courses.

-Students who withdraw after the official withdrawal date deadline or stop attending class at any time without properly submitting an official Add/Drop Form receive an F (Failure) grade for the course(s).
+Students who stop attending class at any time without properly submitting an official Add/Drop Form receive an F (Failure) grade for the course(s).

 Tuition refunds are calculated from the date the Office of the Registrar receives the Add/Drop Form (see Refund Schedule).
 The registration fee is nonrefundable.

 Financial aid recipients will have their aid award adjusted according to credits registered.
-International students on an F-1 visa are advised to contact the International Services Office at 410-516-1013 before withdrawing or dropping a course.
+International students on an F-1 visa are advised to contact the International Services Office at 410-516-1013 before withdrawing from a course.